aspose-cells/Aspose.Cells-Doc-md/english/cpp/_index.md

 **![Aspose.Cells for C++ Product Logo](home_1.png)**

-**Welcome to the Aspose.Cells for C++**
+**Welcome to Aspose.Cells for C++**

 Aspose.Cells for C++ is a native C++ library that enables C++ developers to create, manipulate and convert spreadsheets programmatically without requiring Office Automation or Microsoft Excel application.
-Aspose.Cells for C++ supports spreadsheet formats such as MS Excel 97-2003 (XLS), MS Excel 2007-2013/2016 (XLSX, XLSM, XLSB, etc.), Open Office XML and other formats.
-You may also render images from worksheets and convert MS Excel spreadsheet to PDF format.
+Aspose.Cells for C++ supports spreadsheet formats such as MS Excel 97-2003 (XLS), MS Excel 2007-2013/2016 (XLSX, XLSM, XLSB, etc.), OpenOffice XML and other formats.
+You may also render images from worksheets and convert MS Excel spreadsheets to PDF format.
 The API also allows you to create, manipulate and render charts and shapes.
-Moreover, formula calculations is another good aspect provided by component and you may utilize it.
+Moreover, formula calculation is another valuable feature provided by the component, and you may utilize it.

 {{% /alert %}}